antonisa/lang2vec/README.md

 Usage
 -----
-The library currently supports a simple operation: querying the URIEL database.
+The library currently supports a simple operation: querying the URIEL database, as well as the trained language vectors from [Malaviya et al, 2017](https://arxiv.org/pdf/1707.09569.pdf).
 The main operation is ``get_features(languages, feature_sets, header=False, minimal=False)``, which returns a dictionary with the feature vector for every language in ``languages`` for the ``feature_sets``.